Next Norwich Manager Odds: Swans Loss Piles More Pressure On Beleaguered Manning

 * Reminder: These are hypothetical odds provided by industry experts.

-Who do you think will be the next Norwich City manager?
+Who would you like to see as the next Norwich City manager?
 Let us know in the comments below!